Puerto Rico Travel: Most Popular Articles

-A review of the free tour of Bacardi's massive distillery in Cataño, just across the bay from Old San Juan, presents an interesting family history, an island tradition, and free samples!
+An overview of the free Bacardi's massive distillery tour in Cataño, which presents an interesting family history, an island tradition, and free samples!

 A list of kid-friendly or kid-specific activites in Puerto Rico, including museums, water parks, water sports, and other ideas for the whole family.

 A summary of coffee in Puerto Rico, including how coffee is served, where to visit coffee plantations, and the history of the coffee industry on the island.